An Easy Guide to Helping your Child Ride a Balance Bike

 Stopping with Hand Brakes

 Once kids have mastered balancing a bike, they are generally capable of using a hand brake, which allows them to stop faster and limits wear and tear on their shoes.
-Kids don’t have the hand/eye coordination to use a hand brake until close to the age of 3.
+Kids don’t have the hand/eye coordination to use a hand brake until 2.5 or 3 years old.

 While not all balance bikes have hand brakes, if you live around hills, or if you know you have a speed demon on your hands, investing in a balance bike with a hand brake is a good idea.